jacksheehy15/milestone-project-1/README.md

 Media
 I got all my images from Google Images
-I created the Blasket Sound logo on a website called freelogodesign.org Acknowledgements
+I created the Blasket Sound logo on a website called https://freelogodesign.org I created my lineupposter on a website called https://festivalpostergenerator.com/ Acknowledgements
 My Mentor for continuous helpful feedback.
 The Code Institute slack channel and students who also helped alot